novuhq/blog/2024/Nov/MCID-186/How_to_Add_Real-Time_Notifications_to_a_React_App.md

     export default Register;
 ```

-The snippet above manages the user input and validates it.
+The snippet above manages and validates user input.
 Upon entering their details and clicking the “**Create account**” button, users send their information to the WebSocket server using the `socket.send()` method.

 The server then processes the received data and responds by sending a confirmation back to the client.
 The `handleRegister()` function also redirects the user to the "**home**" route using the `useNavigate()` function.